 In this particular week while on our trip it’s hard to assess his behavior fairly since he was away from home in a hotel.
 That was an entirely new experience for him.
 That meant lots of pushing buttons, opening drawers and exploring this new place.

 While none of us really understood his actions with these things he later explained himself.
 Dad asked him why he was not behaving like he does at home.
 He said “at home I know the rules, but here I don’t know what the rules are.
 It’s so confusing!”

-We often forget that children with ASD do not always transfer their knowledge to new situations.
-Once we told him to use his home rules there, he was fine.
+Once we told him to use his home rules at the hotel he was fine.